RajarshiCode/meetingapp/README.md

-# Meeting Application using Javascript
+# Peer to Peer Meeting Application using Javascript
 ## This application can be used to conduct meeting in several Rooms at the same instance of time.
 # `https://meetingapp.rajarshidas1.repl.co`
 ## click on it and allow permission for microphone and camera, and boom!!!!!  🎉🎉🎉